Study Abroad Program Overview

-International Christian University (ICU) is a small liberal arts college with a spacious and peaceful campus located in Mitaka, a western suburb of Tokyo.
-Just over an hour by bus and train to downtown, and a five-minute bike ride or ten-minute walk to local shops, restaurants and supermarkets, life in Tokyo is available to explore.
+International Christian University (ICU) is a small liberal arts college with a spacious, verdant and peaceful campus in Mitaka, a western suburb of Tokyo located 40 minutes from Shinjuku, a major hub in Tokyo.
+It is a five-minute bike ride or ten-minute walk to local shops, restaurants and supermarkets.

 ICU was founded by Japanese and North American educators shortly after World War II and has earned a reputation as a truly international university.
 It consists of a graduate school, research institutions, and the College of Liberal Arts, with Divisions of Education, Humanities, International Studies, Languages, Natural Sciences, and Social Sciences.